Carrie (musical): 1988 production

-That night, many of the high school students are at the drive-in theater, including Sue and her boyfriend Tommy and Chris and her boyfriend Billy.
+That night, many of the high school students are at the drive-in theater, including Sue and her boyfriend Tommy Ross and Chris and her boyfriend Billy Nolan.
 Sue tells Tommy that she is still upset about what she and the other girls did to Carrie in the locker room, while Chris complains about Carrie to Billy ("Don't Waste the Moon").
-While the other teenagers are at the drive-in, Carrie and Margaret are home praying ("Evening Prayers").
-Margaret prays for the strength to help her daughter while Carrie, depressed, questions God's love for her.
-Margaret apologizes for hurting Carrie and assures her that she loves her unconditionally.
+At home, Carrie and Margaret pray separately, with Carrie seeking comfort and Margaret strength to protect her daughter.
+Margaret apologizes for hurting Carrie and assures that she loves her unconditionally ("Evening Prayers").

-At school the following day, Miss Gardner tells the girls they must all apologize to Carrie.
-Sue and the other girls comply, but Chris refuses.
-Upset, Miss Gardner tells Chris that she will not be allowed to go to the prom, and Chris vows revenge.
-Miss Gardner encourages Carrie to dream about her Prince Charming ("Unsuspecting Hearts").
+The next day, Miss Gardner orders the girls to apologize to Carrie.
+Sue complies, but Chris refuses, resulting in her prom ban.
+Enraged, Chris vows revenge.
+Miss Gardner encourages Carrie to believe she deserves happiness ("Unsuspecting Hearts").

-Still upset over the way Carrie has been treated, Sue asks Tommy to take Carrie to the prom instead of her ("Do Me a Favor"), and he reluctantly agrees.
+Feeling remorse, Sue asks Tommy to take Carrie to prom instead of her, and he reluctantly agrees ("Do Me a Favor").
 At the same time, Chris asks Billy to help her get revenge on Carrie.

-Tommy surprises Carrie by knocking on her door and asking her to go to prom.
-Though at first confused and uneasy, Carrie eventually agrees to go with him.
-When she tells her mother the news ("Invited"), Margaret forbids her to go, insisting that all boys just want to take advantage of girls, including her own father ("I Remember How Those Boys Could Dance"), and the prom would be an occasion of sin.
-Carrie reveals her supernatural powers, telling her mother that she is determined to attend the prom and will not be stopped.
+Tommy later surprises Carrie at her home, asking her to the prom.
+After initial hesitation, she accepts.
+When she tells Margaret ("Invited"), Margaret forbids her to go, insisting men only seek to take advantage of girls, including her own father ("I Remember How Those Boys Could Dance").
+Carrie reveals her supernatural powers, declaring to her mother that she is determined to attend the prom.